Home » Business » E-Commerce Payment Providers are at Risk from the Trendy Drug Demand

 Semaglutide, the active pharmaceutical ingredient in U.S. Food & Drug Administration (FDA)-approved In 2023, prescription drugs like Ozempic Wegovy and Rybelsus gained enormous popularity as weight loss drugs.
 The celebrity endorsements have captured the public’s attention and increased demand from average citizens.

 On e-marketplaces and social media platforms as well as illegal pharmacy websites, fraudulent merchants sell this product without prescription.
 Semaglutide may also be marketed on websites selling unapproved drugs, such as those that sell “peptides” or “GLP-1”.
-Payment providers should ensure that merchants are authorized to sell Semaglutide.
+Payment providers should ensure that merchants are authorized to sell the compound, whether in the form of tablets or sublingual semaglutide.

 2. Apetamin